victorhugommf/paolagiacomelli/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 11.8.8 (2022-10-01) =
+* Added a htmlspecialchars call on review names

+= 11.8.7 (2022-09-07) =
+* Added the rich product content field to the Google Shopping template

+= 11.8.6 (2022-09-06) =
+* Added the release date field to the Google Shopping template

+= 11.8.5 (2022-09-02) =
+* Changed the update_option for cron_projects to non autoload

+= 11.8.4 (2022-08-17) =
+* Added an option to enable/disable returning of only basic attributes in the field mapping and rules and filters drop-downs

+= 11.8.3 (2022-08-15) =
+* Fixed an issue where not all (externally created) attributes or metafields where showing in the field mapping drop-downs

+= 11.8.2 (2022-08-13) =
+* When the availability date field mapping has been added it will only be added to products that are on backorder.
+Not to any other products.

+= 11.8.1 (2022-08-11) =
+* Added 5 attributes to create availability dates in the future for products that are on backorder

+= 11.8.0 (2022-08-10) =
+* Checked for compatibility with WooCommerce 6.8.0

+= 11.7.9 (2022-08-08) =
+* Fixed an issue where shipping class costs where not calculated properly

+= 11.7.8 (2022-08-05) =
+* Added additional field for the Pinterest template

 = 11.7.7 (2022-08-01) =
 * Removed currency from Zbozi shipping costs